apache/parquet-format/README.md

 are not explicitly supported in the storage format since they are covered by 32-bit ints with an efficient encoding.
 This reduces the complexity of implementing readers and writers for the format.
 The types are:
-  - BOOLEAN: 1 bit boolean
+  - BOOLEAN: 1-bit boolean
-  - INT32: 32 bit signed ints
+  - INT32: 32-bit signed ints
-  - INT64: 64 bit signed ints
+  - INT64: 64-bit signed ints
-  - INT96: 96 bit signed ints
+  - INT96: 96-bit signed ints
   - FLOAT: IEEE 32-bit floating point values
   - DOUBLE: IEEE 64-bit floating point values
   - BYTE_ARRAY: arbitrarily long byte arrays
-  - FIXED_LEN_BYTE_ARRAY: fixed length byte arrays
+  - FIXED_LEN_BYTE_ARRAY: fixed-length byte arrays

 ### Logical Types
 Logical types are used to extend the types that parquet can be used to store,